Benchmarking-Initiative/Benchmark-Models-PEtab/.github/PULL_REQUEST_TEMPLATE/new_petab_problem.md

     - [ ] Any differences between the implementation and the original publication
     - [ ] Experience of fitting / uncertainty analysis (e.g. optimizer used, hyperparameters)
 - [ ] I am assigned to the GitHub issue
-- [ ] A reviewer is assigned to the PR